PatoTheBest/GUIFramework/README.md

 # GuiFramework

 Minecraft doesn't really have a GUI api developers can use.
-This project takes advantage of the existing minecraft menus in order to create interactable menus.
+This project takes advantage of the existing minecraft inventories in order to create interactable menus.

 ## Example